Mining on the Brendon Hills: 19th century

 In the mid-nineteenth century, the proprietors of the Ebbw Vale Iron Works acquired an interest in iron ore deposits in the Brendon Hills.
 Iron ore had been known there for centuries but not exploited industrially until the Brendon Hills Iron Ore Company was formed in 1853.
 Initially goethite/hematite was extracted and later unoxidised siderite.

-At an altitude of over 1,000 ft and remote from usable roads, the deposits needed a form of transport to get the ore to South Wales.
+At an altitude of over 1,000 ft and remote from usable roads, the company needed a form of transport to get the ore to South Wales.
 The West Somerset Mineral Railway, which included a 0.75 mi long gravity worked incline on a gradient of 1 in 4, was built to take the ore to Watchet Harbour where it was loaded onto ships to be sent to Ebbw Vale for smelting.
 At Burrow Farm Mine a 25 inch Cornish beam engine was installed around 1868 to pump water out of the mine.
 The mines provided employment for an average of 245 people between 1873 and 1882.
 Accommodation was also built for the mine workers.

-Though sometimes productive, no nineteenth century iron mine on the Brendons was profitable and the venture as a whole was financially ruinous.
+Though sometimes productive, no nineteenth century iron mine on the Brendon Hills was profitable and the venture as a whole was financially ruinous.
 From 1852 to 1883 a little over three quarters of a million tons of usable ore was delivered to Ebbw Vale, each ton costing the company £1.25 to produce and deliver for which it received 75p.
 Net losses amounted to £762,000.
 Furthermore, the industry as a whole was prone to boom and bust, with a sharp decline from the early 1880s acting as the coup-de-grace.
 In 1907 another venture, the Somerset Mineral Syndicate, leased the railway and resumed mining.

 Several of the structures associated with the mines can still be seen.
-These include the Ironstone mine ventilation flue in Chargot Wood, and the remains of the Carnarvon New Pit.
+These include the ironstone mine ventilation flue in Chargot Wood, and the remains of the Carnarvon New Pit.